LoraKalt/webapp_2021_project/README.md

 ---
 ## Tasks:
 Assignment 1:
-- Lora : signup.html, signin.html + js functions for form validation
+- Lora : signup.html, signin.html + js functions for form validation, various styling
-- Dax : home.html,  (feel free to add more)
+- Dax : home.html, photography, various styling

 ---
 ## Guides:
 For now, the html pages are not connected except for sign in and sign up linking to home.

 ## Implementation:
-Website uses Bootstrap 4
+Website uses Bootstrap 5

 ---
 ### TO DO reminders: